metaldirector/metaldirector/README.md

-under construction
+- under construction
-Will mostly contain blinkies and stamps . cheers .
+- Will mostly contain blinkies and stamps . cheers .
+- I spent all night collecting over 400 stamps and blinkies , I am comletely exhausted for today .